mlr-org/mcboost/README.md

 ```
   @article{pfisterer2021,
-    author = {Florian Pfisterer and Christoph Kern and Susanne Dandl and Matthew Sun and Michael P. Kim and Bernd Bischl},
+    author = {Pfisterer, Florian and Kern, Christoph and Dandl, Susanne and Sun, Matthew and
+    Kim, Michael P. and Bischl, Bernd},
     title = {mcboost: Multi-Calibration Boosting for R},
     journal = {Journal of Open Source Software},
     doi = {10.21105/joss.03453},